Compare School Options

 Determine how you’ll pay for your degree

 Meet with your program’s financial aid office to discuss strategies for paying tuition.
-The people there may be able to direct you toward school-affiliated or private scholarships for which you qualify, potential grants, military discounts, and other tuition assistance programs.
+The people there may be able to direct you toward school-affiliated or private scholarships for which you qualify.
 You should also complete the FAFSA (Free Application for Federal Student Aid) to ascertain your federal loans and grants eligibility.

-Working engineers might also speak with their employers about their graduate school aspirations.
+Working engineers should speak with their employers about their graduate school aspirations.
 Employers can direct them toward employee tuition benefits if offered.

 Best 50 Accredited Online Master’s in Mechanical Engineering Programs